ORT-DA2/236487_233006/client/README.txt

   (Is Responsible for triggering the get request, form route url params)

-  The canActivate guard is responsible for fetching the required data for the smart component. e.g : canActivate(route: ActivatedRouteSnapshot): Observable<boolean> {
+  The canActivate guard is responsible for fetching the required data for the smart component.
+  We will use canActivate guards for asking data for pages that should only be rendererd if data is loaded.
+Mostly in single Entity pages.

+  e.g :
+  canActivate(route: ActivatedRouteSnapshot): Observable<boolean> {
       const articleId = route.params['articleId'];